vivektiwari1986/mDNS-publisher/README.md

 # mDNS Publisher for Docker

 This package provides a containerized solution for publishing multiple mDNS (Avahi) aliases on your local network.
 It's particularly useful for homelab setups where you want to access different services using `.local` domains.

-Note: You must have a reverse proxy solution (Traefik, nginx) that points the xyz.local domain to the IP address and port of the hosted service. mDNS publisher will only publish DNS records for pointing xyz.local to the docker host port 80.
+The container uses `mdns-publish-cname` to publish all your aliases simultaneously, making them resolve to your Docker host's IP address.
+You'll need a reverse proxy (like Traefik or nginx) to route the traffic from these `.local` domains to your actual services.

 ## Features

 - **Environment Variable Configuration**: No config files needed - just set `MDNS_ALIASES`
-- **Parallel Processing**: All aliases are published simultaneously for faster startup
-- **Robust Error Handling**: Individual alias failures don't stop other aliases from publishing
-- **Comprehensive Logging**: Detailed output showing success/failure status for each alias
-- **Graceful Shutdown**: Handles interrupts cleanly with proper cleanup
+- **Simple and Reliable**: Direct execution of `mdns-publish-cname` with all aliases
 - **Input Validation**: Automatically trims whitespace and skips empty entries
 - **Minimal Footprint**: Based on Alpine Linux for small image size
 - **Host Network Integration**: Proper mDNS functionality with host networking
+- **Clean Logging**: Clear output showing which aliases are being published

 ## Prerequisites